HoracioSoldman/delivery_app/README.md

 ### `Test`
-12. I have written 18 Unit and Integration tests in order to minimize the risk of bugs on the app.
+12. There are several Unit and Snapshot tests

 ### `Development mode`